SignDiff: Diffusion Model for American Sign Language Production: RELATED WORK

 One specific application is human-style transfer \cite{NEURIPS2022_ec795aea}, which involves replacing a person in a video with another person while keeping their actions unchanged.
 This technique has also been widely used in the context of sign language production \cite{chan2019everybody,wei2020gac,zhou2019dance}.
-The key lies in extracting keypoints to replicate the movements \cite{chan2019everybody,ventura2020can }, with tools such as OpenPose, i3D, and DensePose being commonly employed for keypoint extraction \cite{chan2019everybody,wei2020gac,zhou2019dance,10.1145/3394171.3413532}.
-In our work, we propose a novel model called \ourmethodName{}, which incorporates a DensePose-like network named \FrameReinforcementNetLong{} on top of the ControlNet.
-This model serves as a valuable addition to the field and bridges the gap between diffusion models and sign language.
+The key lies in extracting keypoints to replicate the movements \cite{chan2019everybody,ventura2020can}, with tools such as OpenPose, i3D, and DensePose being commonly employed for keypoint extraction \cite{chan2019everybody,wei2020gac,zhou2019dance,10.1145/3394171.3413532}.